 The AirVPN Windows VPN client

-AirVPN calls its custom desktop client (also available for Mac OSX Mavericks and Yosemite, and Linux) “Eddie”, and the first nothing to note it about is that Eddie is fully open source.
+AirVPN calls its custom Windows VPN client (they also offer this VPN for Mac OSX Mavericks and Yosemite, and Linux) “Eddie”, and the first nothing to note it about is that Eddie is fully open source.
 This means that it can be independently audited to ensure nothing untoward is going on, and I wish that more VPN providers would open source their software.
 Eddie features DNS leak protection, dynamic server selection, and lots of stats to help you decide on the best server to connect to.

 Lots of information!